 Yvonne Marie Forster

-Although I highlight the repercussions of human activity on the land, flora, fauna and people groups.
-My work aims to also draw attention to our our individualised sense of tension between (abstracted) concern and a distracted sense of powerlessness in the face of global economic effects upon our planet.
+By highlighting the repercussions of human activity on the land, flora, fauna and people groups.
+My work aims to also draw attention to our individualised sense of tension between (abstracted) concern and a distracted sense of powerlessness in the face of global economic effects upon planet Earth.

 key questions I consider: "How can we become more accountable, reflective and aware of the strains our planet's eco-systems bear due to human activities?" and "How possible is it to imagine implementing an alternative way of sustaining the Earths natural resources from an informed, balanced perspective rather than the current unrestrained exploitation?